brainstormforce/wp-spectra/readme.txt

  	<li><strong>Deeper Integrations </strong>: Astra works seamlessly with all major WooCommerce plugins, LifterLMS, LearnDash etc. You can use this theme to create different types of websites.</li>
 </ul>

-<strong>Astra’s Compatibility with Gutenberg Assures -</strong>
+<strong>Astra's Compatibility with Gutenberg Assures -</strong>

 <ul>
  	<li><strong>Front-end styling in Gutenberg Editor </strong>: The styling of your post or page is the same in the Gutenberg editor as well as the front end.
 Therefore, you know the changes you are working on.</li>
- 	<li><strong>Gutenberg blocks inherit theme settings </strong>: We’ve made sure that default Gutenberg blocks like Quote, Galleries, Files, etc. Inherit the settings from the Astra customizer.</li>
+ 	<li><strong>Gutenberg blocks inherit theme settings </strong>: We've made sure that default Gutenberg blocks like Quote, Galleries, Files, etc. Inherit the settings from the Astra customizer.</li>
  	<li><strong>Full-width support for Gutenberg blocks </strong>: We have enabled the full-width alignment in Astra and hence support this option added for blocks like the image, cover image, gallery, and post.</li>
 </ul>

-You can read more in a detailed article about <a href="https://wpastra.com/gutenberg-compatible/?utm_source=wp-repo&utm_medium=link&utm_campaign=uag-readme" target="_blank" rel="">Astra’s compatibility with Gutenberg.</a>
+You can read more in a detailed article about <a href="https://wpastra.com/gutenberg-compatible/?utm_source=wp-repo&utm_medium=link&utm_campaign=uag-readme" target="_blank" rel="">Astra's compatibility with Gutenberg.</a>

 <strong>Learn Spectra from Tutorials</strong>